JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-03-07-stopwords_iso_lij_3_0.md

 ## Description

-This is an scalable, production-ready Stopwords Remover model trained using the corpus available [stopwords-iso](https://github.com/stopwords-iso/).
+This is a scalable, production-ready Stopwords Remover model trained using the corpus available at [stopwords-iso](https://github.com/stopwords-iso/).

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>